All Products

 server_name example.com;

-# Specify the actual paths to your certificate file and private key file.
+# Replace the following paths with the paths to your SSL certificate and private key files

 ssl_certificate /etc/nginx/ssl/example.com.crt;